 The median is the number which splits the top 50% of the ‘hourly pay’ figures from the bottom 50%.

-This figure shows that the median average pay is higher for females than for males This figure also compares favourably to the Annual Survey of Hours and Earnings (ASHE) 2017 published by the Office of National Statistics which gave a national gender pay gap median of 18.4
+This figure shows that the median average pay in Six Town Housing is higher for females than for males.
+This figure compares favourably to the Annual Survey of Hours and Earnings (ASHE) 2018 published by the Office of National Statistics which gave a national gender pay gap median of 17.9.

 Six Town Housing do not operate any performance related pay or bonus scheme and therefore this data has a 0 response.